weierophinney/grumpy-phpunit/mwop-notes.markdown

 - indicate that you can have multiple test suites defined (which is implied anyways, but will also lead into the next section better).

+multiple test suites
+^^^^^^^^^^^^^^^^^^^^

+Demonstrate running _both_  test suites, and potentially even show some dummy output; this will make it more clear that different sets of tests are being run.

+Also, in the example from the previous section, you show building a test suite with multiple individual files -- but now show it using directories.
+I think a more comprehensive explanation of what configuration is allowed in a test suite, and what the implications of each configuration style is, would be really nice here.